Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/4.0-let-player-run-animations/en.md

 ##Summary

-In this tutorial, we have learned how to use TexturePacker to generate animation and how to run animation within cocos2d-html5.
+In this tutorial, we have learned how to use TexturePacker to generate animation and how to run animation on a sprite within cocos2d-html5.

 ## Where to Go from Here?